 Addressing unmet need requires both political and financial commitments to expand and improve family planning information and services.
 An analysis conducted by the United Nations Population Fund-UNFPA, using data from 14 Arab countries, estimated that an increase in contraceptive prevalence of 2 percent annually for three years, with a shift toward modern methods, would cost nearly US\$20 million in commodities alone.
-Such an investment would result in lower
+Such an investment would result in lower fertility (a decline from 3.7 births per woman to 3.3 births per woman) and around 3,500 fewer maternal deaths.24 A related study found that providing modern contraception to all women who need it is as cost-effective as full childhood immunization when measured in terms of disability-adjusted life years saved, a commonly used measure to compare health interventions.25

-FIGURE 4 Unmet Need for Spacing and Limiting Births, by Age Group, Libya 2007
+Unmet Need for Spacing and Limiting Births, by Age Group, Libya 2007